 - modulation of those changes by biological factors (e.g., adiposity, vitamin D/estrogen status) and lifestyle behaviors (e.g., physical activity/inactivity, diet);

-- the efficacy of lifestyle, nutraceutical and pharmacological interventions for reversing adverse changes in physiological function with aging;
+- the efficacy of interventions, both lifestyle and pharmacological (including "nutraceuticals"), for reversing adverse changes in physiological function with aging;

 - the integrative (systemic to molecular) biological mechanisms that mediate physiological changes with aging and the effects of modulating influences and interventions on those changes.

 Within this context of the integrative physiology of aging, a primary focus is "vascular aging", in particular the development of large elastic artery stiffness and impaired arterial endothelial function with advancing age.
-A recently added direction of interest involves assessing decreases in motor function with aging and the ability of potential anti-aging interventions to improve age-associated reductions in motor performance.
+A recently added direction of interest involves assessing decreases in motor and cognitive function with aging and the ability of potential anti-aging interventions to improve age-associated reductions in motor/cognitive performance.

 A wide range of contemporary experimental techniques are employed to study these issues in human subjects, rodents, and cell culture using cross-sectional, intervention, and longitudinal study designs.
 Emphasis is placed on the integrative nature of the physiological and pathophysiological processes involved from a mechanistic perspective.